BlueBrain/neurodamus-sonata-template/README.md

          "dend-050921AM2_axon-mpg141017_a1-2_idC"
 ```

-4. Then use this nodes.h5 file in circuit directory.
-Better to copy it there.
+4. Then we can specify which morphology and emodel to overwrite using the script.
+First lets copy the template.

 ```
 cp nodes_template.h5 nodes_modified.h5
-python update_nodes.py nodes_modified.h5
-cp nodes_modified ../circuit/nodes.h5
 ```

-Note: Familiarize yourself with the structure of SONATA circuits.
+Now we will use update_nodes.py to modify nodes.h5's contents

+The first argument is to give node file to edit, then we give one by one the dataset field to change and the value we want it to be.

+`python update_nodes.py {nodes_file} {hdf5_path_to_dataset} {new_value} {hdf5_path_to_dataset2} {new_value2}`

+which translates into:

+`python update_nodes.py nodes_modified.h5 /nodes/popA/0/model_template hoc:CA1_pyr_cACpyr_mpg141017_a1_2_idC_2019032814340 /nodes/popA/0/morphology dend-050921AM2_axon-mpg141017_a1-2_idC`

+Use this nodes.h5 file in circuit directory.
+Better to copy it there.

+`cp nodes_modified ../circuit/nodes.h5`

 5. Now we follow the instructions in neurodamus to pull its docker image, compile our mod files and run the simulation